(1903-1971)

 Shortly afterward, when U.S. jet pilot Francis Gary Powers was captured in Soviet territory, the idea of swapping Powers for Fisher gained steam.
 Donovan traveled to the Soviet embassy in East Berlin to negotiate the exchange, and on February 10, 1962, the two prisoners crossed paths as they were released on the Glienicke Bridge between East and West Germany.
 Afterward, Fisher sent Donovan two rare manuscripts as a show of his appreciation.

-READ More: Lena Horne
+READ More: Robert Shapiro

 Later Years and Movie